UCI-GDIM32-W25/in-class-activities-sloan05/README.md

 2.) x = 2
 3.)
 This line prints a line of dialogue in the console: "Hello World" every frame.
 4.) replace ??? with MonoBehaviour
 5.)
-At the start of the game, it prints the number 10.
+At the start of the game, it prints x = 10.
 6.)
-The name of "10" is an integer.
-It represents the starting amount or number at the beginning of the game. ("x=" + x) represents adding on to the current score that the player has.
-When this happens, in the debug log, it will check to see if it is updating the number.
+The name of "10" is an argument.
+It represents the starting amount or number at the beginning of the game. ("x=" + x) is a parameter which represents what we're passing in for x.
+It will show in the debug log console: x = 10
 7.)
 The _playerTransform variable is instantiated but never used.
 8.)
 Transform.Translate is written incorrectly.
-Should be written like: transform.translate....it should also probably be replaced with _playerTransform.Translate
+It should be replaced with _playerTransform.Translate
 ## In Class Activity 1

 - Make notes